Vape shops and traditional tobacco smoke shops often run into challenges when applying for merchant accounts.

 Visa and Mastercard require some high risk businesses to be registered with them before accepting cards.
 Tobacco businesses and vape shops fall into this category.
 Your processor will need to register you with the card brands in order for you to accept cards.

-High risk registration for Visa and Mastercard comes with a $500 annual fee.
+High risk registration for Visa and Mastercard comes with a $500 annual fee to each card brand.
 Your processor will charge you that fee when setting up your account and once a year thereafter as long as you’re processing.

 You may also be subject to additional requirements for ecommerce tobacco and vape sales, including requiring an adult signature upon delivery.